Retirement Living Hub

 Initial Steps: Decluttering and Sorting Your Possessions

-Starting the decluttering process can feel monumental, especially when faced with decades of accumulation.
-Break down the task into manageable segments.
+To tackle that, you have to break down the task into manageable segments.
 Tackle one room, one closet, or even one drawer at a time to avoid feeling overwhelmed.

 Develop a clear system for categorizing items as you go.
 Many people find success using four distinct categories.
 Label boxes or areas clearly for efficient sorting.